Xpression FM

 • Awards

 XpressionFM is the student radio station for the University of Exeter.
-One of 4 groups collectively known as XMedia, Xpression has been broadcasting in various incarnations since back in 1976.
+One of 4 groups collectively known as XMedia, Xpression has been broadcasting in various incarnations since 1976.

 There’s a lot more to Xpression than presenting a show – we encourage anyone with an interest in radio or broadcast media to give Xpression a go.
 If presenting isn’t your idea of fun, then you can go into production, making jingles and adverts – or maybe you’d rather review new music as it comes in before its released in the shops?
 You’ll get out what you put in, as the saying goes.